 Miami tours truly test your local knowledge.
 How well do you know Miami?
 If you’ve spent time swimming in the Miami beaches, visiting the best museums in Miami or sampling Cuban food in Little Havana, you’ve gotten a taste of what the Magic City has to offer.
 But there’s still so much more to experience.
-Consider one of these 10 best Miami tours as a fun way to delve deeper into the local culture, try authentic Latin cuisine and see a side of Art Deco Miami you never knew existed.
+Consider one of the best tours in Miami as a fun way to delve deeper into the local culture, try authentic Latin cuisine and see a side of Art Deco Miami you never knew existed.
 Miami tours aren’t just for tourists anymore; these guided ventures give you a glimpse of the city you never knew you needed.

 Best Miami tours